rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - L: Too localized
 - Q: The work seems low quality or not very credible
 - C: Not comprehensive enough

+The "Table of Covered Research" collects the research I ended up using to update my beliefs on people's attitudes towards human gene-editing.
+Given my limited time, I aimed to look at around 15-20 surveys, and ended up selecting and reading .

 #### *Search Phrases*